 - 1. The recipient and donor immunization status pre-transplant both have an impact on post-transplant immunity.
 Immunity established prior to HSCT may increase immune response following transplant. - a.
-Recipient: Candidates should receive vaccines indicated for immunocompetent individuals based on age, immunization history and exposure history if they are not already immunosuppressed by the nature of their disease.
-Administer the appropriate inactivated vaccines or boosters at least two weeks prior to the transplant conditioning.
-Live vaccines should be administered at least four weeks prior to the start of the conditioning regimen.
-Consult the attending transplant physician. - b.
+Recipient: Candidates should receive vaccines indicated for immunocompetent individuals based on age, immunization history and exposure history if they are not already immunosuppressed by the nature of their disease.^(1,2) Administer the appropriate inactivated vaccines or boosters at least two weeks prior to the transplant conditioning. live vaccines should be administered at least four weeks prior to transplant.(1-3) Consult the attending transplant physician. - b.
 Donor: The donor should be current with routinely recommended vaccines based on age, immunization history and exposure history.
-Administer routine inactivated vaccines or boosters at least two weeks prior to stem cell harvest.
-Live vaccines (measles, mumps and rubella combined vaccine [MMR]; measles, mumps, rubella and varicella combined vaccine [MMR-Var]; varicella vaccine: chickenpox [VZ] and varicella zoster vaccine: shingles [Var-S]) should be administered at least four weeks prior to the stem cell harvest.
-Additional immunization of the donor for the benefit of the recipient is not recommended routinely.
+Administer routine inactivated vaccines or boosters at least two weeks prior to stem cell harvest. live vaccines should be administered at least four weeks prior to the stem cell harvest.^(1,2) Additional immunization of the donor for the benefit of the recipient is not routinely recommended.
 Consult the attending transplant physician.